-Peeling tomatoes requires a little effort, but when you taste the results in tomato sauces, you'll realize the rewards are well worth it.
+Peeling tomatoes requires a little effort, but when you taste the results in tomato sauces and soups, you'll realize the rewards are well worth it.
 Removing the peel gives sauces a smoother texture and a sweeter taste.
 Read on to see how easy it is to peel tomatoes.
 (This method also works for peeling peaches and plums.)

 1. Remove any stickers and wash the tomato thoroughly.

 2. Remove the stem and cut a shallow X on the bottom of the tomato.
 This will make peeling much easier.
 Optional: Some cooks also cut out the stem end with a sharp paring knife.

-3. Fill a big bowl with ice water and set it aside.
-Place a pot of water on the stove and bring it to a boil.
-Then drop the tomato into the boiling water.
+3. Fill a large bowl with ice water and set it aside.
+Place a pot of plain water on the stove and bring it to a boil.
+Carefully lower the tomato into the boiling water.
 You can add several at a time.
-Remove them after 30 seconds or when the skin begins to peel and put them into the bowl of ice water.
+Remove them after 30 seconds, or when the skin begins to peel back, and place them into the bowl of ice water.

 4. Let the tomatoes sit in the ice bath for 5 minutes or until you see the peels shrivel and start to peel off.